Analytics & Reporting Guide

 Team Overview Metrics

-A summary table with:
+A summary table with key performance indicators:

 - Total Jobs Completed -- across all technicians